-Carl Sellinger, who at the time worked for the Port Authority of New York & New Jersey, was trapped in an elevator for hours following the 1993 bombing until he was rescued by first responders.
+Carl Selinger, who at the time worked for the Port Authority of New York & New Jersey, was trapped in an elevator for hours following the 1993 bombing until he was rescued by first responders.
 As conditions worsened in the enclosed space, he feared he wouldn’t make it out alive and wrote what he thought would be the last letter to his family before the lights shut off.
-Listen as Sellinger describes the ordeal and his eventual rescue.
+Listen as Selinger describes the ordeal and his eventual rescue.

 Charles Maikish – World Trade Center Engineer